Cholesterol, LDL, HDL, and Triglycerides in Children and Adolescents

 Understanding the test results

 full lipid profile can be an important part of your child’s health information.
-It shows
+It

 the levels of each type of fat in the blood.
-These include LDL, HDL, triglycerides, and
+These include LDL, HDL, triglycerides,

 total cholesterol.
-Your child’s doctor can tell you what the results should be for your
+Your child’s doctor can tell you what the results should be for

 child.
 In general, healthy levels are: